vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 p.
 33; allowed by Vasiṣtha and ascribed to, p.
 585; wrote on

-Viṣnudbarmasūtra to marry a girl grammar, medicine and yoga,
+Viṣṇudbarmasūtra to marry a girl grammar, medicine and yoga,

 of any of the four varnas, pp. 126, p.
 586; author of Rājamārtanda